- About BJSS

 - Your Industry

 Moral Hazards and Unconscious Bias aren’t your typical terms when considering a technology project.
 But for Artificial Intelligence (AI), and more so for those in the public sector, these must be crucial considerations.

 The United Nations Educational, Scientific and Cultural Organisation (Unesco) has recently launched a global online consultation on the ethical use of AI, which will be used to help draft a framework to govern how the technology is applied across the globe.
 Unesco is convinced that there is an urgent need for a global approach, with its draft recommendation taking into account the wide-ranging impacts of AI, across the environment, labour markets and culture.
 It outlines 11 principles, including fairness, responsibility, human oversight and privacy among others.
-All of which are to be underlined by values such as human rights, human dignity, living in harmony and trustworthiness.
+All of which is to be underlined by values such as human rights, human dignity, living in harmony and trustworthiness.

 Given that the benefits of AI are well known, but implementation can be a challenge, HM Government has tried to make things easy with 20 pages of easily digestible procurement guidelines.
 Buried in the details are some very salient points, highlighting how procuring Artificial Intelligence (AI) isn’t the same ‘kettle of fish’ as your typical technology project.

 Isaac Asimov’s Three Laws of Robotics form the bedrock of morality across Science Fiction and in academic circles of philosophy relating to AI.
 The first of these laws is as follows: “A robot may not injure a human being or, through inaction, allow a human being to come to harm.”
 The problem for AI implementations today is that this technology does not have the sentience to consider such morals being bound to the workflows, rules and considerations set by human beings buying, developing, integrating and supporting these technologies.